Dingo-17/disk-shooting-bdro/README.md

 ### Overview
 This repository contains the code for a disk shooting robot.
 The robot is designed to move, aim, and launch disks using a remote control interface.
 It integrates multiple components, including motors, servo control, an infrared (IR) receiver for remote control input, and a liquid crystal display (LCD) for visual feedback.
 The robot can move forward, backward, and rotate, and the launcher mechanism allows for variable speed control.

+This robot served as our entry at the Bangladesh Robotics Olympiad 2024.

 ### Features
 - **Movement Control**: The robot’s wheels can be controlled to move forward, backward, and turn left or right.
 - **Launcher Mechanism**: A motorized disk launcher that can be activated and deactivated, with adjustable speed via the remote control.